kcakar/ABiggerCircle/README.md

 # ABiggerCircle

 **Usage**
-Just use "npm start" command in "weather-app" folder.
+cd to weather-app folder then use "npm install" command.
+After that you can view it with "npm start" command.

 **Mood calculation logic:**
 The mood has the value between 0 and 100 and is calculated using 3 different variables.